 The theme of what I write about could be loosely referred to as achieving success.
 Achieving success personally, in your career, or in your business requires defining what success means to you, and then figuring out how to get there.
 In general terms, that’s the theme but it might not always be apparent.

 Where do I get my ideas?

 A variety of places.
-My posts might be spurred from something I have read (books and blogs), something I have heard in conversation or on a podcast, or most often just from observing humans.
+My posts might be spurred by something I have read (books and blogs), something I have heard in conversation or on a podcast, or most often just from observing humans.
 Often it is a meshing of various things that I have heard, read, or observed.
 Where possible, I will reference the source.

 Why is this site called The Logical Sage?